aheui/aheui.github.io/_posts/2006-10-27-specification.en.markdown

   1. Process the consonants.
 Update the momentum if required by the consonants.
   1. Set the momentum of the cursor based on the current momentum and the vowel.
   1. Move the cursor based on the current momentum.
+* The cursor initially has momentum (1, 0), meaning it is moving down in the grid. its initial position is [0, 0], which is the top left of the grid.
+    * The actual specification is that we start at an imaginary cell one space "above" the top left that is populated with a 우 character.
+* Aheui code is considered a 2-dimensional grid that wraps around.
+    * If the cursor arrives at a boundary of the grid, it wraps around to the other side of the grid but maintains the same momentum.
+    * Note that the grid does not have to be a perfect rectangle of valid characters and that comments and invalid characters count as cells in the grid.

 ### Consonants: Instructions and Parameters